22 Fun Indoor Activities for When It’s Raining in San Diego

 Go upscale bowling at East Village Tavern and Bowl in San Diego

-My daughter bowling at Taven+Bowl East Village
+My daughter goes bowling at Taven+Bowl East Village

-If you’re willing to drive a bit out of the city center, Bowlero San Marcos promises a fun experience, complete with well-kept lanes and delicious drinks.
+If you’re willing to drive a bit out of the city center, Lucky Strike San Marcos promises a fun experience, complete with well-kept lanes and delicious drinks.
 Also in San Marcos is the huge Draft Republic brewery and restaurant with a great bowling alley inside.
 Plus, it has an arcade right next to it for the kids and lots of games out on the large grassy area at the back of the restaurant.

 Punch Bowl Social in East Village is a trendy option that offers creative beverages and a variety of activities beyond bowling.